otrv4/otrv4/otrv4.md

   message.
 Then the new tag is attached to the data message, replacing the old value.
 A pseudocode is included at the appendix.

-  // XXX: check, might not be the same
+  // TODO: check, might not be the same
   Modify Data Message reuses the spec function:

     1. MAC tag creation.